 - Protection against malicious software exploitation

 The first category is the easiest to understand.
-Physical security means securing the server room through locking doors and preventing crawl over/under entries.
-Security cameras and monitoring is also a part of physical security.
+Physical security means securing the server room through locking doors and preventing crawl-over/under entries.
+Security cameras and monitoring are also a part of physical security.
 Something that is often neglected is extended networks that bridge to transmitter sites.
-Non-maned off site facilities that have network access are a vulnerable point if multiple clients or tower tenants have access to the same room.
+Non-maned off site facilities that have network access are vulnerable points if multiple clients or tower tenants have access to the same room.
 Locked equipment racks and video cameras are two ways to secure non-maned transmitter sites.
-Also, when using good quality, managed switches at transmitter sites, switchport security features can be enabled and unused switchports shutdown.
+Also, when using good quality, managed switches at transmitter sites, switch port security features can be enabled, and unused switch ports shut down.

 Other password policies include such things as minimum password length, requiring special characters, numbers and both upper and lower case letters.
 Even taking those steps, passwords are still vulnerable to dictionary attacks.
 To prevent a dictionary attack, the login attempts should be limited to five or so with a thirty minute freeze out after the attempt limit is reached.

 External intrusion can come from a number of different sources.
 Unsecured WIFI is the easiest way to gain access to a network.
 Always secure WIFI with WPA or WPA2 AES encrypted pre-shared key.
 This will keep all but the most determined intruders out.
 Other external threats can come from man in the middle attacks.
 IP bridges and WIFI must always be encrypted.